cerebralnomad/Recipe-Scribe/README.md

 Otherwise either clone the repo, make recipe_scribe.py executable and run from the command line or make a program shortcut.

-Requires tkinter to be installed from your distro repo if running from source.
+Requires tkinter to be installed (apt install python-tk) if running from source.
 Tkinter doesn't have to be installed to run the executable.

-There is no requirements.txt file since aside from TKinter, there are no additional packages required to run the program from source.

-### TKinter installation

-For Ubuntu and other Debian based distros:

-`sudo apt install python3-tk`

-For Fedora:

-`sudo dnf install python3-tkinter`

-For Arch:

-`sudo pacman -Sy tk`

 ## Usage